katrinabwilson/csci205_final_project/README.md

 Nolan Sauers is the Project Owner and a Developer for this project.
 He's a Sophomore studying Computer Science and Engineering.

-Harmony Yeung is a Developer who is a Sophomore Computer Science major.
+Harmony Yeung is a Developer who is a Sophomore studying Computer Science.

 ## Project Information
 Our project is called “CodeBash”, which takes a lot of its inspiration from the online typing game called “monkeytype”.
 Overarchingly, our game aims to provide the user with a tool that can help them improve their typing speed and accuracy.